A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Method

+where $C>0$ is a constant, $L$ is the characteristic length scale of the problem and $p>0$ is an integer, the hybrid scheme can be constructed as follows: for each component of the characteristic variables the numerical flux is obtained by linear flux of Eq. (\ref{split-flux-linear}) if $\sigma_{s} < \varepsilon$; otherwise it is obtained by WENO flux of Eq. (\ref{un-split-flux}).
+Note that neither Eq. (\ref{indicator}) or Eq. (\ref{threshold}) introduces any dimensional parameter.
+As will be shown in the next section also, $(\Delta x/L)^{p}$ is introduced to achieve convergence for capturing discontinuities.
+Assume Eq. (\ref{indicator}) measures on the cell-face at $i-1/2$ next to a discontinuity at $i+1/2$, the hybrid scheme tolerates, i.e. by applying the optimal linear scheme, a small overshoot or undershoot scaling with $\varepsilon$.
+Due to the self-similar property of the discontinuity, $\sigma_{s}$ is unchanged with increasing resolution.
+In this case, convergence requires that $\varepsilon$ decreases, where $p$ determines the rate, with increasing resolution.

-It can be found from Eq. (\ref{accuracy}) that $\sigma_{s}$ also correspond to the 5th-order derivatives of the characteristic variables due to the linearized characteristic projection.
-Since the optimal 5th-order linear scheme reconstructs with 4th-degree polynomials, and is not able to resolve 5th or higher order derivatives, $\sigma_{s}$ actually measure the non-resolvability of the linear scheme.
-Note that, unlike some discontinuity detectors \cite{ren2003characteristic, kim2005high, li2010hybrid} in which the quantities corresponding to low-order derivatives are used as the denominators, $\sigma_{s}$ does not degenerate at critical points.
-Also note that the above approach can be directly applied to multi-dimensions by a dimension-by-dimension approach, and can be very easily extended for higher-order or modified WENO schemes.
+Alo note that the above approach can be directly applied to multiple dimensions by a dimension-by-dimension approach, and can be very easily extended to higher-order or modified WENO schemes.
 The only modification for other WENO schemes is that Eq. (\ref{cell-wall-component-flux}) should be computed with the corresponding optimal linear schemes.